Tuufless/FFXIV-Elemental-Raid-Macros/_current/m4s.en.md

 The PF strat has not settled down yet.
 Join [the discord](https://discord.gg/WEzhVHwAU6) to stay up to date with the discussion.

-Hamkatsu has made guides for this fight:
+There are several guides out there for this fight, but we are waiting for Game8 to make a decision:

+## Hamkatsu

 **First half:**